Myndex/SAPC-APCA/README.md

 JS File: APCA_0_98G_4g_minimal.js

-And the [SAPC dev site](https://www.myndex.com/SAPC/) has a live demo with a "research mode" and interactive experiments you can try out.

 ### NEW CONSTANTS and NEW MATH:
 (October 1, 2021) the 0.98G-4g math and constants have been in use now for months, and by all accounts are working well as expected.
 The revised code is available in the JS folder.
 The present version improves tracking of contrast perception.
 (Doubling or halving the L<sup>c</sup> value results in a perceived doubling or halving of contrast.)
 Also, smoother results for low contrasts and dark color pairs.

-SAPC and APCA are live to play with.
+### SAPC and APCA demo tools are live to play with.

-### What and Where
 **The basic simple version[ is the APCA page,](https://www.myndex.com/APCA/)** it includes the new scaling and the dynamic font matrix.
 The is the official WCAG3/Silver support version.

 **The development version[ is the SAPC page,](https://www.myndex.com/SAPC/)** and this version includes the new RESEARCH MODE, which has some different tools you can activate to investigate the nature of a color or colors, including a simplified version of the middle contrast experiment - on the SAPC app it's called "split contrast mode".